optimizely/agent/docs/auth.md

 ## Configuration
 - The API and Admin interfaces are each independently configured to run in one of the above-mentioned modes of operation.
-- Authorization configuration is applied under the `auth` key
+- Authorization configuration is located under the `auth` key
 - Each mode of operation has its own set of configuration properties, described below.

 ### Issuer & Validator